Search pages

 Enquire Apply

-This is a six-month online course worth 60 credits at level 7.
+This is a six-month online course starting every January is worth 60 credits.

-If you are interested in developing your knowledge further check out our Postgraduate Diploma in Mentoring and MA in Education (Mentoring).
+If you are interested in developing your knowledge further check out our Postgraduate Diploma in Mentoring.

-Assessment is carried out through written assignments.
-Guidance and support are given through the courses regarding the expectations of writing at Master's level.
+Assessment is carried out through written assignments and evidence-based practice in mentoring recorded through the completion of course documentation tracking application to practice.
+Assistance is given throughout the course regarding the expectations of writing at Master’s level.

 Who should take this course?